fantomitechno/simon.renoux.dev/src/projects/ftb.tv.md

 It's divided in two parts: the bot and the dashboard

 The bot is writen in TypeScript with [tmi.js](https://github.com/tmijs/tmi.js) while the dashboard is made with [Astro](https://astro.build).
 The two share a postgres database and interact with it using [Prisma](https://prisma.io/).

+The source code of the bot can be found [here](https://git.gay/fantomitechno/ftb.tv) and the dasboard [here](https://git.gay/fantomitechno/ftb.tv-web)